-Chapter 5: Configuring the Router
+Chapter 4.
+Configuring the Router

-This chapter describes each web page's key functions.
+This chapter describes each Web page's key functions.

-5.1 login
+4.1 Login

 After your successful login, you can configure and manage the router.
-There are ten main menus on the left of the web-based utility.
+There are ten main menus on the left of the Web-based utility.
 Submenus will be available after you click one of the main menus.
-The ten main menus are: Status, Quick Setup, Network, Wireless, DHCP, Forwarding, Security, Static Routing, DDNS and System Tools.
-On the right of the web-based utility, there are the detailed explanations and instructions for the corresponding page.
+The eleven main menus are: Status, Quick Setup, Network, Wireless, DHCP, Forwarding, Security, IP & MAC Binding Setting, Static Routing, DDNS and System Tools.

+On the right of the Web-based utility, there are the detailed explanations and instructions for the corresponding page.
 To apply any settings you have altered on the page, please click the Save button.

-The detailed explanations for each web page key's function is listed below.
+The detailed explanations for each Web page key's function are listed below.

-5.2 Status
+4.2 Status